ashleygwilliams/how-to-train-your-programmer/README.md

-# jQuery is a Swiss Army Knife (and That's OK)

-Presentation originally given at jQuery UK on 19 April 2013.
+# Bocoup Presentation Boilerplate

+This is a fork of @ajpiano's jQuery slide deck with all the content torn out.
+Use it to make pretty Bocoup presentations :)